 - The situations in which a layperson should seek the advice of a healthcare expert.

-EU MDR Requirements for User Manual / IFU as per below harmonized standard must be followed by all manufactures.
+EU MDR Requirements for User Manual / IFU as per the below-harmonized standard must be followed by all manufacturers.

 EN ISO 15223-1:2016 Medical devices – Symbols to be used with medical device labels, labelling and information to be supplied – Part 1: General requirements (ISO 15223-1:2016, Corrected version 2017-03)

 The MDR also applies to medical devices and accessories used in clinical trials, as well as the product groupings without a medical purpose mentioned in Annex XVI (e.g., contact lenses, liposuction equipment, dermatology equipment).

 The following products fall outside of the scope of the MDR:

 - Medical diagnostic devices used in vitro analysis